-If you’re looking for mesmerising views of an unspoilt coastline, then The Seven Sisters Cliffs are for you.
+If you’re looking for mesmerising views of an unspoilt coastline, then The Seven Sisters Cliffs in East Sussex England are for you.
 For simply a picnic spot, an invigorating walk or some fun on the beach, then The Seven Sisters has it all.
 The Seven Sisters gets its name from the seven chalk cliffs that make up the stretch of coastline and provide stunning views of undulating pure white cliffs and mesmerising turquoise waters below.

 Whether you’re looking for a new walking challenge, stunning photographs or just some time in nature, then The Seven Sisters is a must-visit location in the south of England and it’s one of the best day trips from London.

 Where Are The Seven Sisters Cliffs?

 The Seven Sisters cliffs and subsequently the Seven Sisters Country Park is located in East Sussex running between the seaside towns of Eastbourne and Seaford.
 The Seven Sisters are part of the protected ‘Heritage Coast’ and are surrounded by the Sussex Downs Area of Outstanding Natural Beauty.
 Furthermore, Seven Sisters is part of the South Downs Way too.

 Seven Sisters – What You Need To Know

 The names of seven cliffs which make up the Seven Sisters are: